kubernetes/website/docs/concepts/configuration/overview.md

   Note that the [Deployment](/docs/concepts/workloads/controllers/deployment/) object obviates the need to manage replication controller `version names`.
 A desired state of an object is described by a Deployment, and if changes to that spec are _applied_, the deployment controller changes the actual state to the desired state at a controlled rate.
 (Deployment objects are currently part of the [`apps` API Group](/docs/concepts/overview/kubernetes-api/#api-groups).)

 - You can manipulate labels for debugging.
-Because Deployments, ReplicaSets, and Services use labels to define the Pods they apply to, you can remove a Pod from service by removing the relevant selector labels from it.
+Because Kubernetes controllers (such as ReplicaSet) and Services match to Pods using labels, this allows you to remove a Pod from being considered by a controller, or served traffic by a Service, by removing the relevant selector labels.
 If you remove the labels of an existing Pod, its controller will create a new Pod to take its place.
-This is a useful way to put a Pod in quarantine so that you can debug a problem with it.
+This is a useful way to debug a previously "live" Pod in a "quarantine" environment.
 To interactively remove or add labels, use [`kubectl label`](/docs/reference/generated/kubectl/kubectl-commands#label).

 ## Container Images